pymacaron/pages/README.md

 * Implement the API endpoints as python methods
 * run 'python server.py'

-To deploy it as a docker container on Amazon Beanstalk or Google Cloud Run, set a few configuration parameters and run 'pymdeploy'.
+To deploy it as a docker container to AWS or GCP, set a few configuration parameters and run 'pymdeploy'.

 BOOM!
-Your are live!
+Your are live in the cloud!

 PyMacaron abstracts away all the scaffholding of structuring your Python app, defining routes, serializing/deserializing between json, Python objects and